AKaravas/foundation_zurb_framework/README.md

 Attention
 ------------------

-For the foundation Button, the **expanded** classes are not yet implemeted with the Foundation Zurb 6.4.3 so if you really want to use it you should include the following CSS to your project:
+For the foundation Button, the **expanded** classes are not yet implemented with the Foundation Zurb 6.4.3 so if you really want to use it you should include the following CSS to your project:

 https://gist.github.com/rafibomb/2497ca75ceedfa3f5ccf3ba146eae295